NREL/floris/docs/source/code.rst

 --------------

 The FLORIS source code documentation is auto-generated from in-source docstrings.
-It is always a work in progress and continuously update, so please feel free to contribute!
+It is always a work in progress and continuously updated, so please feel free to contribute!

 .. toctree::